 MISDEMEANOR: any crime classified as a misdemeanor and for states and countries that do not differentiate between a felony or misdemeanor, an offense that could result in imprisonment for any period of at least six days but not more than one year.
 By way of example, an offense for which the maximum period of imprisonment is 60 days would be considered a misdemeanor.
 The term also includes a special court martial.

-OTHER NAME: For firms or sole proprietors, any other name that the applicant uses or has used in the past for its futures, retail off-exchange forex or swaps business but not the name of any other legal entity that the applicant has an affiliation or association with (see DBA).
-For individuals, this is any name the person is or has been known by.
+OTHER NAME: any name the person is or has been known by.
 For example, a maiden name, an alias name that you use or are known by, or a previous name if you have changed your legal name.

 PERSON: an individual, association, partnership, corporation, limited liability company, limited liability partnership, trust, or other form of business organization.